 The curriculum in the Middle School spans a variety of topics and subject matters with a multicultural focus.
-6th grade Humanities focuses on ancient cultures from around the globe.
-7th grade World Cultures works closely with Science in their Global X projectfocusing on cultural and geographic study of Asia, Africa, and Latin America.
-8th grade history explores “The American Experience” (“TAM”) through the following thematic units: Perspectives on Democracy - including an in-depth analysis of the Bill of Rights and Civil Liberties; Race, Civil Rights, and Social Justice in America; War, Trauma, and the Veterans Experience; and Industry, Innovation & Entrepreneurship - an empathy and innovation-driven unit.
-Finally, 8th grade Ethics explores the themes of moral decision making, ethical leadership, and appreciating difference through empathy.
+Sixth grade humanities focuses on ancient cultures from around the globe.
+Seventh grade world cultures works closely with science in their Global Ex project, focusing on cultural and geographic study of Asia, Africa, and Latin America.
+Eighth grade history explores “The American Experience” (“TAM”) through the following thematic units: Perspectives on Democracy - including an in-depth analysis of the Bill of Rights and Civil Liberties; Race, Civil Rights, and Social Justice in America; War, Trauma, and the Veterans Experience; and Industry, Innovation & Entrepreneurship - an empathy and innovation-driven unit.
+Finally, eighth grade ethics explores the themes of moral decision-making, ethical leadership, and appreciating difference through empathy.

 Many of our Upper School history and English classes challenge students to engage with the narratives of people whose cultures and lives differ greatly from their own.
 For example, in our 9th grade history classes, we ask our students to explore the myriad of spiritual traditions within Hinduism in one trimester while learning about the intricacies of the Koran and the triumphs of the medieval Islamic empire in another.
 By immersing our students in such vibrant and diverse stories, Berwick humanities classes help our students develop empathy and the ability to appreciate and leverage difference, preparing them for our increasingly diverse and connected world.

-Beginning academic year 2018-2019, Upper School students will be able to choose the Global Citizen Pathway as a framework for their academic experience.
+Upper School students also have the option to follow the Global Citizen Pathway as a framework for their academic experience.